upmaru/memovee-tama/router/classify.md

   <condition>
     The user refers to existing results.

-    The user is asking to modify the list of results to a different parameter values for example modifying vote count and sort order.
+    The user is asking to modify the list of results with different SEARCH PARAMETERS such as filtering, sorting, or changing data criteria.

-    Some examples of parameter values that can be modified include:
+    Some examples of search parameters that can be modified include:
     - Vote count
     - Rating (Vote average)
     - Popularity
     - Release date
     - Production company
     - Genre
+    - Sort order
   </condition>
   <user-query>
     - Can you filter out movies with vote count less than 500